Josh Williams (soccer)

-Josh Williams (born April 18, 1988) is an American professional soccer player who plays for Major League Soccer club Columbus Crew as a defender.
+Josh Williams (born April 18, 1988) is an American former professional soccer player who played as a defender.

 Youth and college

-Born in Akron, Ohio, Williams was a three-sport athlete at Copley High School, lettering in soccer, basketball, and baseball.
-He was a co-captain and three-year varsity soccer player for the Indians, finishing his career tied for the school record with 124 career points.
-He tallied 44 goals and 21 assists across his junior and senior seasons, was named the Akron Touchdown Club's Soccer Player of the Year as a junior, and earned second team all-Ohio honors his senior season.
-During his prep career, Williams was twice named all-Suburban League, all-Northeast Region, and NSCAA all-region.
-He was additionally named to the Akron Beacon Journal's all-star first team as a junior and senior.
-Williams played point guard on the basketball team and was a shortstop on the baseball team.
-He was recruited as a baseball player by Kentucky and West Virginia, and received interest from Akron as a soccer player, but saw his only scholarship offer come from Cleveland State and head coach Ali Kazemaini.
+Born in Akron, Ohio, Williams grew up a fan of the Columbus Crew, attending their inaugural game.
+He is a graduate of Copley High School where he was a multi-sport athlete, lettering in soccer, basketball, and baseball.
+He was a co-captain and three-year varsity soccer player for the Indians, and finished his high school soccer career with 124 points, tied for the school record, after recording 44 goals and 21 assists in his junior and senior seasons.

+During his high school soccer career, Williams was awarded several honors and accolades.
+He was named the Akron Touchdown Club's Soccer Player of the Year as a junior and earned second-team all-Ohio honors in his senior year.
+Williams was twice named all-Suburban League, all-Northeast Region, and NSCAA all-region.
+He was also named to the Akron Beacon Journal's all-star first team as a junior and senior.

+In addition to soccer, Williams also played basketball, where he was a point guard, and baseball, where he played shortstop.
+Williams received recruiting interest as a baseball player from West Virginia and Kentucky and as a soccer player from Akron, but his only scholarship offer was from Cleveland State University and head coach Ali Kazemaini.